dncosta/documentation-v2/README.md

 Attributes:

 name  | description | details
 ---- |------------ | -------
 id |  Order ID. | string(16), response
 ownId | Own id of an order.
 External reference. | string(65) status  | Orders status.
-Possible values: CREATED, WAITING, PAID, NOT_PAID, REVERTED.	| string, response createdAt |	Date when the order was created.	| datetime, response amount.total	| Total amount charged in cents.
+Possible values: `CREATED`, `WAITING`, `PAID`, `NOT_PAID`, `REVERTED`. | string, response createdAt | Date when the order was created.  | datetime, response amount.total  | Total amount charged in cents.
 Ex: R$10,32 must be informed as 1032   | integer(12), response amount.fees | Moip fees.  | integer(12), response amount.refunds |  Total amount refunded.|   integer(12), response
 amount.liquid | Liquid amount.  | integer(12), response
 amount.otherReceivers | Sum of total amount sent to other receivers.
 Used by marketplaces. |  integer(12), response amount.currency | Currency.
-Possible values: BRL. |	string amount.subtotals.shipping	| Shipping cost.
+Possible values: `BRL`. | string amount.subtotals.shipping | Shipping cost.
 It will be added to the items amount.
 Ex: R$10,32 must be informed as 1032 | integer(12) amount.subtotals.addition | Adition amount.
 It will be added to the items amount.
 Ex: R$10,32 must be informed as 1032 | integer(12) amount.subtotals.discount | Discount amount.
 It will be deducted from the total amount.
 Ex: R$10,32 must be informed as 1032 | integer(12) amount.subtotals.items  | Sum of the amount from all items. | integer(12), response items.product | Name of the product.  | string(256)
 items.quantity  | Quantity of products. | integer(12)
 items.detail  | Description.  | string(256)
 items.price | Inicial amount.
 (The value is multiplied according to the number of products.)
 Ex: R$10,32 must be informed as 1032   | integer(12) checkoutPreferences.redirectUrls.urlSuccess | Redirec URL for success payments. | link checkoutPreferences.redirectUrls.urlError | Redirec URL for failed payments.  | link checkoutPreferences.installments.quantity | Delimiters for installments.
 Exemple: [1, 3]; | tupla
 checkoutPreferences.installments.discount | Discount for installments number. | integer
 checkoutPreferences.installments.addition | Adition for installments number.  | integer
 shippingAddress | Shipping address. | structured Object: Address, response customer  | Customer related to the order.  | Cliente payments  | Payments attached to the order.
 For more information take a lookt at the resource payments. | Payments collection, response refunds | Refunds attached to the order.
 For more information take a lookt at the resource payments.  | Refunds collection, response entries | Payments related to the order.
-For more information take a lookt at the resource payments.	| Entries colletion, response events.createdAt |	Event date.	| date(AAAA-MM-DD), response events.type	| Event type.
-Possible values: ORDER.CREATED, ORDER.WAITING, ORDER.PAID, ORDER.NOT_PAID, ORDER.REVERTED.	| string, response events.description |	Event description.	| string(65), response receivers.type	| Receiver type.
-Possible values: PRIMARY, SECONDARY	| string receivers.moipAccount.login	| Login.	| string(256) receivers.moipAccount.fullname |	Name of the account holder.	| string(256) receivers.moipAccount.id	| Account ID.	| string(16) receivers.amount.percentual | Percentual of the total amount that goes to the receiver. | interger receivers.amount.fixed | Value of the total amount that goes to the receiver. | interger receivers.amount.refunds |	Total amount refunded from this receiver.	| integer(12) receivers.amount.fees	| Total fees charged from this receiver.	| integer(12) receivers.amount.total	| Total received.
+For more information take a lookt at the resource payments.  | Entries colletion, response events.createdAt |  Event date. | date`YYYY-MM-DD`, response events.type | Event type.
+Possible values: `ORDER.CREATED`, `ORDER.WAITING`, `ORDER.PAID`, `ORDER.NOT_PAID`, `ORDER.REVERTED`.  | string, response events.description |  Event description.  | string(65), response receivers.type  | Receiver type.
+Possible values: `PRIMARY`, `SECONDARY`  | string receivers.moipAccount.login | Login.  | string(256) receivers.moipAccount.fullname |  Name of the account holder. | string(256) receivers.moipAccount.id  | Account ID. | string(16) receivers.amount.percentual | Percentual of the total amount that goes to the receiver. | interger receivers.amount.fixed | Value of the total amount that goes to the receiver. | interger receivers.amount.refunds |  Total amount refunded from this receiver. | integer(12) receivers.amount.fees | Total fees charged from this receiver.  | integer(12) receivers.amount.total  | Total received.
 Ex: R$10,32 must be informed as 1032  | integer(12)
 updatedAt | Date when the resource was last updated.  | datetime, response _links.self.href  | URI to the resource. |  link _links.checkout | Links to Moip checkout. | object Checkout Moip

 ## Create an order - POST